RepoForks/CustomSwipeListView/README.md

 # CustomSwipeListView

-CustomSwipeListView provides a simple way to create Mailbox-like action when swiping in a ListView.
+CustomSwipeListView provides a simple way to Swipe ListView item From right to left and Left to right.

 Support for Android 4.0 and up.
 It might work on lower API versions, but I haven't tested it and I don't intend to make any effort in that direction.